-Scott's Bay is a small bay half a mile south of Llanstephan.
-Free car parking is available at Llanstephan and access to Scott's Bay is either by walking the coast path or tide permitting, along the beach.
-The coastal path has several benches and a picnic table overlooking the bay.
+Scott's Bay is a small, sheltered, sandy bay half a mile south of Llanstephan.
+Car parking is available at Llanstephan and access to Scott's Bay is either by walking the coastal path or, tide permitting, along the shore.
+The bay is backed by low cliffs of red sandstone and siltstone, and at low tide sandbars extend for over a mile out into Carmarthen Bay.
+Signs warn that swimming is dangerous at this time.
 Dogs are allowed at all times.

-The coast path westwards from Scott's Bay climbs steadily around the wooded hillside to emerge above Wharley point, where there are extensive views over Carmarthen Bay.
+The coastal path westwards from Scott's Bay climbs steadily around the wooded hillside to emerge above Wharley point, where there are extensive views over Carmarthen Bay.
 Benches here provide a good place for watching the setting sun.